iNinad/logzio-metrics-reporter/README.md

-# Logz.io Metrics Reporter
+# Logz.io Metrics Automation

 ## Overview
 This repository contains:
 - A Python script to query logs from different environments (e.g., EU and NA) based on specific parameters, fetching data efficiently.
 - A Jenkins pipeline (`Jenkinsfile`) that automates the execution of the script.
 - Dependencies listed in `requirements.txt` for setting up a virtual environment.
-- Integration with the `oas-deployment` repository to fetch the `customers.yaml` configuration file using **sparse checkout**.
+- Integration with the `oas-deployment` repository to fetch the `customers.yml` configuration file using **sparse checkout**.

 The pipeline generates `output.csv` containing processed log data, attached as a build artifact for every pipeline execution.